WHAT TO DO AFTER SOMEONE DIES

 A doctor may report the death to a coroner if the:

-¨ Death occurred dring an operation or before the person came out of anaesthetic
+- Death occurred during an operation or before the person came out of anaesthetic

-The coroner may decide that the cause of death is clear.
+The coroner may decide that the cause of death is clear, in this case:

 - The doctor signs the medical certificate

-- You take the medical certificate to the registrar
+- The doctor sends the certificate to the registrar

 - The coroner issues a certificate to the registrar stating a post mortem is not needed.